OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 Testing for credentials transport means verifying that the user's authentication data is transferred via an encrypted channel to avoid being intercepted by malicious users.
 Web applications use [HTTPS](https://tools.ietf.org/html/rfc2818) to encrypt information in transit for both client to server and server to client communications.
 When a user or client interacts with a web site, there several ways credentials and other sensitive information can be in transit:

 1. A client sends a credential to request login
-2. An authenticated client sends a [session token](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-id-properties) to request sensitive information from the web site
+2. The server responds to a successful login with a session token
-3. The server sends a session token back to the client after a successful login
+3. An authenticated client sends a [session token](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-id-properties) to request sensitive information from the web site
 4. A client sends a token to the web site if they [forgot their password](https://cheatsheetseries.owasp.org/cheatsheets/Forgot_Password_Cheat_Sheet.html)

 Failure to protect any of these credentials with encryption allows an attacker with network sniffing tools to steal the user's account.
 The attacker could sniff traffic directly using [https://www.wireshark.org](Wireshark) or similar tools, or they could set up a proxy to capture HTTP requests.
 Therefore any sensitive data should be encrypted in transit.